 Ormond will be traveling to the University of East Anglia in Norwich, England, for a year to enroll in a master’s program to study international development.
 She earned her bachelor’s degree in international studies from the College of Liberal Arts.

-“We are extremely proud of Alexis and Renee,” said Mary Swanson, associate director of the Office for Scholarship and Fellowship Advising and the Office for Undergraduate Research and Artistry.
+“We are extremely proud of Alexis, Renee and Scott,” said Mary Swanson, associate director of the Office for Scholarship and Fellowship Advising and the Office for Undergraduate Research and Artistry.
 “To receive a Fulbright is a tremendous accomplishment, and I know they will be excellent representatives of both Colorado State University and the United States while they serve as cultural ambassadors in their respective countries.”

 Haskins’ interest in nature-based solutions for immune diseases grew as a student in CSU’s Department of Environmental & Radiological Health Sciences labs, where she focused on DNA damage and repair after environmental stress.

 In addition, she examined soil carbon sequestration in bioenergy crops with the USDA’s Agricultural Research Service.
 She also studied in Iceland, learning how Icelanders use nature to mitigate the energy crisis through renewable energies.

 Haskins, who majored in ecosystem science and sustainability with a minor in conservation biology, said she spent more than a year preparing her application for the Fulbright Program, adding that the hard work paid off.

 “When I won it, I was speechless,” said Haskins, who is from Grand Rapids, Michigan.
 “It’s such a crazy experience, and I’m really excited to go.
 I know it’s going to do great things for me in the future.”

 Currently working at a nonprofit analyzing global threats from climate change, Haskins said she plans to attend graduate school following the Fulbright.